There are plenty of great bargains awaiting you at police auctions.

 Police auctions – Bumblebee Auctions

 Police auctions are a great place to start.
-Check out Bumblebee Auctions, which is regularly updated.
+Check out Bumblebee Auctions, which is worth checking for updates on a regular basis.
 The site disposes of unclaimed stolen property; it’s a bit like a cheaper version of eBay, with buyers bidding until a deadline.

 There are plenty of bargains – bicycles, in particular, go very cheaply.
 There are lots of electrical items that sell for much less than they’re worth, as well as tools and jewellery.

 You can also sometimes pick up cars at Bumblebee Auctions – they tend to be in fairly poor condition but are often really cheap, so if you fancy putting in some work and cleaning a vehicle up, you could make a real profit.

 There are basic descriptions of all items, including notes on condition.
 The current highest bid will be shown when you click on the item, so you can see how much it’s going for and decide whether you want to start bidding on it.

 Items usually need to be collected from the police station’s property office.
 Smaller items can be delivered but the postage and packaging charges are pretty high (often around £10-£15), so you’re usually better off collecting them yourself from the station at no cost.